GemsLab/Network-Data-Career-Transitions/readme.md

 # Citation

-If you use this dataset, please cite:
+If you use this dataset, please cite (Bibtex coming soon):

 > Tara Safavi, Maryam Davoodi, Danai Koutra. _Career Transitions and Trajectories: A Case Study in Computing_.
-ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (_to appear_), August 2018.
+ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, August 2018.